Resource Links Policy Submittal and Posting Guidelines

 We do link to some Content Marketing pages, provided that the page contains semi-unique, high quality valuable information to our readers, not primarily for promoting a particular product or service.

-IMPORTANT: In addition to the guidelines for other links listed above, Content Marketing submissions must also comply with the following FTC requirements:
+IMPORTANT: In addition to the other guidelines listed in this document, Content Marketing submissions must also comply with the following FTC requirements:

 The above guidelines are more complicated than we'd like, but our primary goal is to protect our readers while providing them with links to high quality pages and sites, without overwhelming them with a large number of links to pages/sites with similar and/or self-promoting content.